BolunThompson/admin-scripts/README.md

 Personal scripts I use to administer my personal computers.
+Overengineered.